photonclock/SecuritySpy-Roku-Viewer/README.md

 * **true** \= Use HTTPS (you will need a valid and properly configured SSL certificate installed on your Security Spy server, or a reverse proxy).
 * **false** \= Use HTTP (your auth string will be sent in the clear \- safe-ish within a secured LAN, but unsafe via the internet).

-Auth String
+**Auth String**

-Enter the base64 encoded version of your username:password, as described in the [Security Spy Web Server Spec](https://bensoftware.com/securityspy/web-server-spec.html).
+Enter the base64 encoded version of your username:password, as described in the [Security Spy Web Server Spec](https://bensoftware.com/securityspy/web-server-spec.html)

 I recommend setting up an alternate user+password in **Security Spy \> Web \> Accounts**, with the permission type for the user limited to "View", e.g.: